 Day 1: Arrival + Sound of Music tour

 A morning arrival leaves the afternoon free for sightseeing.
-Movie lovers know Salzburg as the city where The Sound of Music was filmed, and the film crew chose some of the most beautiful parts of the city as film locations.
+Many American movie lovers know Salzburg as the city where The Sound of Music was filmed, and the film crew chose some of the most beautiful parts of the city as film locations.

 The tour begins with a drive through the section of Austrian Alps known as Salzkammergut.
 This region of lakes and Alpine ranges is so scenic that it a UNESCO world heritage site.
 If you remember the opening scenes or if you’ve seen photos of Hallstatt, you already know that this is an extraordinarily beautiful part of the world.